Partner's Israeli parent warns Hutchison must go ahead with deal

 In a letter to Hutchison, Suny and Scailex said Hutchison's claims, along with its bid to cancel the deal, were not valid.

-"The acquisition is still in effect and the buyers are required to fulfill all of its obligations," the companies said in the letter issued to the Tel Aviv Stock Exchange.
+"The acquisition is still in effect and the buyers are required to fulfil all of its obligations," the companies said in the letter issued to the Tel Aviv Stock Exchange.

 Suny and Scailex warned that Hutchison would be responsible for any damages they and their share and bondholders suffered from the cancellation notice.